itsalirezajalouli/LoadFlowX/src/tasks.md

         - [x] results dialog
 - [x] flags need to get right & styling under flags
 - [x] fix the select rectangle
-- [ ] fixing and understanding why the calculations were wrong
-    - [x] do the simple network example of pandapower : correct calculations
-    - [ ] adding extra variables for line, slack and bus to make sure everything works
-- [ ] add canceling
+- [x] add canceling
     - [x] run dialog
     - [x] bus dialog
     - [x] line dialog
-    - [ ] trafo dialog
+    - [x] trafo dialog
-    - [ ] gen dialog
+    - [x] gen dialog
+    - [x] slack dialog
-    - [ ] load dialog
+    - [x] load dialog
+- [x] adding extra variables for line, slack and bus to make sure everything works
+    - [x] maxVm and minVm to busdialog
+    - [x] slack
-    - [ ] slack dialog
+- [ ] fixing and understanding why the calculations were wrong
+    - [x] do the simple network example of pandapower : correct calculations
 - [ ] adding edit mechanism to all the elements
+    - [x] bus
-- [ ] fixing line gui bug
+- [ ] erasing for gui lines is not implemented correctly
+- [ ] remember to fix case 9 to be useable for presentation

 Tasks for the future:
 - [ ] add opf